nualagr/the-lord-of-the-rings-game/README.md

 <br>

-To ensure the site's functionality across various devices, I used the web developer tools inspection feature of each of the following browsers:
+### Responsiveness
+Web developer tools in each of the following browsers were used to ensure responsiveness and functionality of the site:

-Google Chrome
+-Google Chrome
-Mozilla Firefox
-Microsoft Opera
-Microsift Edge
+-Microsift Edge
-For each browser, I checked the preview of each of the site's pages for the following devices, in both vertical and horizontal views for mobile devices:

-Kindle Fire HDX
-Laptop with HiDPI screen
-Laptop with MDPI screen
-Laptop with touch
-Moto G4
+-Microsoft Opera
+-Mozilla Firefox

+Each website feature including, but not exclusive to, modals, buttons, game responses, mute, external links, hover effects etc. were manually checked within the aforementioned browsers.

+Within each browser the site was checked for responsiveness and functionality when viewed on the following devices:

+**Mobile**
+- Android 7.0
-Galaxy S5
+- Galaxy S5
-Pixel 2
-Pixel 2XL
+- Galaxy S9
-iPhone 5/SE
+- iPhone 5/SE
-iPhone 6/7/8
+- iPhone 6/7/8
-iPhone 6/7/8 plus
+- iPhone 6/7/8 plus
-iPhone X
+- iPhone X / XS
+- Moto G4
+- Pixel 2
+- Pixel 2XL
+- Surface Duo

+**Tablet**
-iPad
+- iPad
-iPad Pro
+- iPad Pro
-Surface Duo
-Galaxy Fold

-I manually checked all the pages and features of the website (i.e. navigation, links external and internal, buttons, hover effects, game) across all device simulations that each browser offers.
+- Kindle Fire HDX

+**Laptop**
+- Laptop with HiDPI screen
+- Laptop with MDPI screen
+- Laptop with touch

-In addition to checking the application's functionality using browser developer tools, the site has been manually checked and found to function as desired on the following devices:
+In addition to checking the game's functionality using browser developer tools, the site has been manually checked and found to function as desired on the following devices:

-Laptops:
+- Dell XPS 13
+- Samsung S7

 ### Bugs
-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.
-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+- Upon first loading the site when the user chooses the Mordor pack the character images can often be seen before the card back images are written to screen.
+- The 'cards-match.mp3' sound plays before the 'card-flip.mp3' sound.
+- The second card 'card-flip.mp3' sound will not play if the user clicks on card 2 too quickly after card 1 and the first sound has not finished playing.

 ##### back to [top](#table-of-contents)
 ---